 RED 4001F.
 DIAGNOSIS AND REMEDIATION IN ELEMENTARY READING.
 A study of the development of reading skills to include advanced exposure to techniques and approaches of recognizing and diagnosing reading problems.
 The students will gain experience in prescribing and utilizing appropriate methods and materials to remediate skill deficits as well as examining ways to improve reading performances.
+All field experience hours for this course must be completed in a Florida school.
 Prerequisite: RED 3005 and admission to the Teacher Education Program.
 Three semester hours credit.